redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 #### Different cluster configurations

 First, let's simulate that the second run took place in a cluster with a different OCP version.
 As we store the OCP version in the claim file (section claim.versions), we can also modify it manually.
-The versions section comparison appears at the very beginning of the `tnf claim compare` output:
+The versions section comparison appears at the very beginning of the `certsuite claim compare` output:

 <!-- markdownlint-disable MD033 -->
 <object type="image/svg+xml" data="../assets/images/claim-compare-versions.svg" width="100%" height=auto></object>